yardasol/msbr-transfer-rates/README.md

+#msbr-transfer-rates
+This repository holds various python scripts for simulating a CSG model of the MSBR.
+The MSBR geometry is extremely complicated, so it is strongly reccomended to use the default particle and batch settings, as they will give convergence in both the neutron source distribution and in Keff.

+To reproduce the results, use the cross section libary created by running (these scripts).
+The models also require using fission-q values from serpent, but these are automatically provided in the `serpent_fissq.json` file.

+Model Parameters:
+- Material temperature: 900K
+- Cross section library: ENDF B/VII.1

 ## Directory structure

-### `with_feeds`
+### `with_feeding`
-SaltProc MSBR model with reprocessing and feeding
+SaltProc MSBR model with reprocessing and feeding.
+Run the `run_with_transfer_rates.py` script to reproduce the results.

 ### `no_feeds`
-SaltProc MSBR model with reproecssing and no feeding
+SaltProc MSBR model with reproecssing and no feeding.
+Run the `run_with_transfer_rates.py` script to reproduce the results.

 ### `li6`
-SaltProc MSBR model with 99.995\% enriched Li
+SaltProc MSBR model with 99.995\% enriched Li.
+Run the `openmc_msbr_model.py` script to generate the model.

 ### `cr_holes`
-Supereset of `li6` but with channels in the control rods
+Supereset of `li6` but with channels in the control rods.
+Run the `openmc_msbr_model.py` script to generate the model.
+You can use the `openmc-plotter` tool to inspect the geometry.
+Adjust the arugment of the `main` function in `openmc_msbr_model.py` to adjust the control rod height.

 ### `absorber_rods`
-Superset of `cr_holes` but with boron absorbing rods
+Superset of `cr_holes` with the addition boron absorbing rods.

 ### `neutron_mesh`
 Superset of `absorber_rods`, but we add a mesh to tally flux and absorption reactions and visualize it.
+Use the `msbr_flux_plot` notebook to visiualize the flux and neutron absorptions in the core.

-### `thorium_search`
+### `salt_cylinder`
-Reactivity control by controlling thorium concentration in batchwise refueling.
+MSBR pincell model.
+Used to investigate reactivity control by varying the amount of feed material.
+Requires using the `batchwise` branch of the `openmsr` fork of OpenMC.